Martin-Coetzee-FABI/rhizobial-symbiotic-genes/README.md

 ---

+## Intended use

+This resource is intended as a:

+- **Quick reference** during genome annotation and comparative genomics
+- **Teaching resource** for courses on biological nitrogen fixation and plant-microbe interactions
+- **Companion tool** for the rhizobial symbiotic gene search and future phylogeny pipeline (in development)

+---

 ## Overview

 Please take not that this is a work in progress and the author does not take responsibility for any errors at the time of publication.